tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

 .. glossary::

     Anomaly
-        angular distance between the perihelion and the position of a planet
+        angular distance between the perihelion and the position of a celestial body

+    Aphelion
+        point of an orbit where a celestial body is furthest from the sun

     Ascending Node
-        intersection of the orbital plane with the reference plane where the latitude coordinate is increasing
+        point of an orbit where a celestial body intersects the ecliptic and the latitude coordinate is increasing

+    Barycenter
+        center of mass of a system of bodies

     Body Tide
         see :term:`Solid Earth Tide`

     Constituent
         tidal oscillation corresponding with a specific periodic motion of the Earth, Sun and Moon

+    Descending Node
+        point of an orbit where a celestial body intersects the ecliptic and the latitude coordinate is decreasing

     Diurnal Tide
         tidal oscillations with a near-daily period